How to shrink C drive in Windows Server 2016?

 Why cannot shrink volume

+In some conditions, you cannot shrink C drive, or can only shrink a little space.
 As the notification in step 3, “You cannot shrink a volume beyond the point where unmovable files are located.”
 What does it mean?
 For example, there are 4 blocks in C drive: 1, 2, 3 and 4, the unmovable files are located in block 3, you can only shrink C drive to 3, even if there is free space in 1 and 2.
 The unmovable files refer to page file, hibernation and other large files.
-If you encountered the problem Windows not allow you to shrink C drive to the point you want, try professional partition software instead.
+If you encountered the problem Windows not allow you to shrink C drive, try server partition software instead.

 Shrink C drive with partition software

-With partition software from Partition Magic Server, you can easily shrink C drive even if there are unmovable files, because it is able to move location of these files.
-There 3 ways to shrink C drive.
+With partition software from Partition Magic Server, you can easily shrink C drive even if there are unmovable files, because it is able to move the “unmovable” files to block 1 or 2

-Step 2: In the pop-up window, drag either left or right border to shrink, if you drag right border rightwards, the Unallocated space will be created behind C drive.
+Step 2: In the pop-up window, drag either left or right border to shrink, if you drag right border leftwards, the Unallocated space will be created behind C drive.

-Step 3: Press Apply on top left to proceed.
+Step 3: Press Apply on top left to execute.

-Step 1: Right click C drive and select “Allocate Free Space”.
+Step 1: Right click the Unallocated space, and select “Create Volume“.